 Unwanted fat and fat deposits are a very common issue with many people.
 Even at or near ideal body weight, localized fat deposits often fail to respond to even the most disciplined dietary and exercise plans.
-Plastic surgeon Steven H. Turkeltaub, MD offers liposuction to treat those individuals who want to address their fat problem.
+Plastic surgeon Steven H. Turkeltaub, MD offers liposuction to treat those individuals who want to address excess fat while enhancing their body contours.

 - Liposuction vs. Weight Loss Surgery